 During and following your treatment, your Therapist will then re-assess any movements that are restricted or painful to determine the effectiveness of the treatment.
 They will also discuss plans for continued treatment and if required, involvement of the wider multi-disciplinary team.

 Soft Tissue Therapy will have a positive impact on your performance whether at work, at home or in sport.
 It is influential in supporting the management of any injuries, aches, pains and stresses that may be inhibiting this.

 The load you are putting on your body in terms of physical, mental and emotional load when working and training can be significant.
 Quite often we go from 0 (sitting all day at work) to 100 (out from run/cycle etc) quite quickly without some form of preparation in between.

-By implementing structured STT as well as series of routine exercises for mobility and preparation, prior to running or cycling etc, can help reduce the risk of injury.
-STT alongside a comprehensive Strength and Conditioning programme, can help support this and advance your performance.
+By implementing structured Soft Tissue Therapy as well as series of routine exercises for mobility and preparation, prior to running or cycling etc, can help reduce the risk of injury.
+Soft Tissue Therapy alongside a comprehensive Strength and Conditioning programme, can help support this and advance your performance.

-Therefore STT sessions will help influence an optimal effect on: preparation for performance, prevention of injury, restoring soft tissue health following injury and recovering from training, work and competition.
+Therefore Soft Tissue Therapy sessions will help influence an optimal effect on: preparation for performance, prevention of injury, restoring soft tissue health following injury and recovering from training, work and competition.